+03.02 Expected NRC and Licensee Actions

 The Action Matrix lists expected NRC and licensee actions based on the inputs to the assessment program.
 Actions are graded such that the agency becomes more engaged as licensee performance declines.
 The thresholds for each column of the Action Matrix were established in a risk-informed manner to indicate declining licensee performance of a more pervasive and systemic nature as you proceed from the left-most column across the Action Matrix.
 As assessment inputs (inspection findings and PIs) that have crossed thresholds accumulate (both in quantity of inputs and significance of thresholds crossed), required NRC actions become more significant in resources applied, scope of inspection, and level of NRC management oversight.
 This is described in more detail below in the description of expected NRC and licensee actions for each column of the Action Matrix:

 Licensee Response Column - All assessment inputs are Green.
 The licensee will receive only the baseline inspection program and identified deficiencies will be addressed through the licensee’s corrective action program.
-The NRC will periodically review and evaluate the licensee corrective action taken for identified deficiencies through routine problem identification and resolution inspections conducted under the baseline program.
+The NRC will periodically review and evaluate the licensee corrective actions taken for identified deficiencies through routine problem identification and resolution inspections conducted under the baseline program.

 Regulatory Response Column - Assessment inputs result in one or two White inputs in a Strategic Performance Area.
+One or two White inputs indicate the need for NRC interaction above the baseline level of inspection.
 However, indications at this level indicate performance deficiencies that appear to be isolated in nature, and warrant the lowest level of supplemental inspection by the NRC.
 The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes.
-The licensees evaluation will be reviewed during conduct of supplemental inspection procedure (IP) 95001.
+The licensee’s evaluation will be reviewed during conduct of supplemental inspection procedure (IP) 95001, “Supplemental Inspection Response to Action Matrix Column 2 Inputs.”
 Due to the apparent isolated nature of these performance deficiencies, the purpose of conducting IP 95001 is to independently review the licensee’s corrective actions to determine if they are appropriate to correct the underlying deficiency and prevent recurrence.

-Degraded Column ssessment inputs result in a degraded cornerstone or White inputs any Strategic Performance Area.
-A degraded cornerstone may result from or more White
+Degraded Performance Column – A licensee in this column would have assessment inputs that result in a degraded cornerstone or three White inputs in any one Strategic Performance Area.
+A degraded cornerstone may result from three or more White